glimpse-app/server/README.md

 ### Configuration

 Glimpse will create the default configuration file, `config.ini`, in the root of the directory if it does not exist.
 Configuration relating to web framework, [Jester](https://github.com/dom96/jester), is under the `Server` section.
 Database configuration is under the `Database` section.
 Other configuration variables are under `General`.
-If running glimpse using the docker image, `docker run ...`, make sure to adjust container's network pointing it to the database (Use `network_mode: host` if database is running from host).
+If running glimpse using the docker image, `docker run ...`, make sure to adjust container's network pointing it to the database (When using docker compose, use `network_mode: host` if database is running from host).

 ### API Endpoints